doombubbles/bg3-mods/README.md

 **Boots of Psionic Movement** - Now also work with Partial Ilithid Fly, but can only proc once per turn in combat.

+**Robe of Summer** - Now also lets you cast Daylight Once per Long Rest.

 ### Markoheshkir

 - Added "Force to be Reckoned With" attunement to Force damage